 For the full update from Coeliac UK regarding barley malt vinegar and barley malt extract please click here.

-For quite a while now I have only purchased dedicated gluten free cereals and also, about a year ago, switched the vinegar we use at home to white wine vinegar instead of malt vinegar.
-It just settled my mind.
+For quite a while now I have only purchased dedicated gluten free cereals, and about a year ago, switched the vinegar we use at home to white wine vinegar instead of malt vinegar.

 Hope you found the information within this article helpful.